-Eagle Point, about 245 miles from Las Vegas in Beaver, Utah, offers a 9,100-foot base elevation offers five lifts with access to more than 600 skiable acres and 40 runs.
-The resorts sees 350-plus inches of snowfall annually.
-Other amenities include the 12,000-square-foot Canyonside Lodge with a restaurant, bar, lounge, and hot tub garden; the Skyline Lodge, featuring a cafeteria and retail store; and the “Lookout” warming cabin, with 360-degree views of surrounding 12,000-foot peaks.
+Amenities at Eagle Point include the 12,000-square-foot Canyonside Lodge with a restaurant, bar, lounge, and hot tub garden; the Skyline Lodge, featuring a cafeteria and retail store; and the “Lookout” warming cabin, with 360-degree views of surrounding 12,000-foot peaks.

-More than 400 inches of snow fall on Mammoth Lakes, the ski resort about 310 miles from Las Vegas in Mammoth Lakes, California.
-Mammoth Mountain, the lava dome complex in the Inyo National Forest of Madera and Mono counties, features a 7,953-foot base elevation and more than 3,500 acres of skiable areas with 150 trails, eight parks and pipes, three halfpipes, and 300 days of sunshine a year.
-New for the 2019/2020 ski season, a $20 million renovation at Canyon Lodge, backcountry clinics, a tour to the back side of Mammoth Mountain, and three new dining options: Elixir Superfood & Juice, The Warming Hut Restaurant with breakfast and dinner made from scratch, and First Chair Food Truck with breakfast burritos and sandwiches transitioning.
+More than 400 inches of snow fall on Mammoth Lakes, the ski resort about 310 miles from Las Vegas in the Eastern Sierras of California.
+Located off of the scenic Highway 395, Mammoth Mountain features a 7,953-foot base elevation and more than 3,500 acres of skiable areas with 150 trails, eight parks and pipes, three halfpipes, and 300 days of sunshine a year.
+At the Canyon Lodge, you can replenish your energy with options like Elixir Superfood & Juice, The Warming Hut for homey vegetarian cuisine, or First Chair Food Truck for breakfast burritos.